stefanobertolasi/real4cpd/README.md

 conda activate .venv
 ```

-Initialize the uv project and synchronize it
+Initialize the <a href="https://github.com/astral-sh/uv">uv</a> project and synchronize it
 ```bash
 uv init
 uv sync